-8.3 Except where he has a personal interest, the Committee Chairman shall have a casting vote.
+8.3 Except where he or she has a personal interest, the Committee Chair shall have a casting vote.

 The Committee shall have due regard to the provisions and recommendations of the UK Corporate Governance Code as well as the UK Listing Authority’s Listing, Prospectus and Disclosure, Guidance and Transparency Rules and associated guidance when carrying out the following duties:

-(a) have delegated responsibility for setting and reviewing on an ongoing basis the remuneration policy for the Chief Executive, Executive Directors, Company Secretary, members of the Group Executive Management Board and such other members of the executive management as it is designated to consider.
-The Board itself, or where required by the Articles of Association, the shareholders should determine the remuneration of the Chairman of the Board and non-executive directors within the limits set in the articles of association;
+(a) have delegated responsibility for setting and reviewing on an ongoing basis the remuneration policy for the Chief Executive, Executive Directors, Company Secretary, and members of the Group Executive Management Team.
+The Board itself, or where required by the Articles of Association, the shareholders should determine the remuneration of the Chair of the Board and non-executive directors within the limits set in the Articles of Association;